faassen/happy-search-bubbles/README.md

 reality, happy search bubbles are just HTML web pages full of links, following a few simple rules.
 You can publish them in any way you publish HTML.

-The rules:

-The page has a special topic link to a wikipedia page that describes the topic.

-The page can have links to other bubble pages it expands upon.

-A section further contains a bunch of links.
-Links have classes, meaning "whole site", "just this page" or "everything linked under this path", and also "exclude" to explicitly exclude stuff possibly previously included (to exclude something provided by this or a linked bubble).

-Can have a reference included to a pre-baked index.

 ## How to search a bubble?

 You need to have a search engine!
 Oh no, how do I install a search engine?
 Don't worry, we provide one.
 You can provide it with bubble pages and it will index them and let you search them.

-To help others search without having to index separately, you can publish your index too!

 You can also provide rules for when to reindex (reindex always upon change of bubble, reindex content incrementally).